 So, what does all this mean?
-It means that you need to be strategic about your online presence.
+It means that you need to be strategic about your online presence and digital marketing.
 You need to make sure that both your business and personal brands are presenting the right image to the world.

 Here are a few tips for doing just that:

 Before you hit "publish" or "send," ask yourself if the content you're sharing is consistent with the brand image and a greater social media marketing strategy.
 If it's not, don't hit "publish" or "send."
 Ensure your content is high-quality and original.
 Users want to see what makes your brand and business unique.
 As a business owner, it’s vital to post intentionally about your unique appeal to target demographics and use social platforms to your advantage.
 Align your social media metrics with larger marketing campaign goals to track your efforts.

 This includes images, hashtags, channels, and content formats.
 If your target audience is spread across different demographics, ensure you meet customers where they spend most of their time.
 Whether that be on TikTok, LinkedIn, Twitter, Snapchat, Facebook, or Instagram, every social media platform appeals differently to specific audiences.
 Consider age, common interests, and professional passions to better connect and align your media content.

 Make sure your website is up-to-date and informative